 All documents will be submitted online - NO PAPER COPIES ARE REQUIRED.

 The first step in applying for promotion and/or tenure is the completion of a Registration Form.
 School of Medicine faculty members can access the Registration Form appropriate to their campus (Kansas City or Wichita) from March 1st to May 1st at 5:00 pm every year.
-Upon receipt of the form, the Office of Professional Development and Faculty Affairs (Kansas City) or Office of Faculty Development (Wichita) will verify your current status and credentials.
+Upon receipt of the form, the Faculty Affairs and Faculty Development office (Kansas City) or Office of Faculty Development (Wichita) will verify your current status and credentials.
 Once eligibility is confirmed you'll be contacted with instructions on how to access the online submission site.

 PLEASE NOTE: Access to these forms is denied beginning at 5:00 pm on May 1st through February 28th (February 29th in Leap Year).